AppSecure-nrw/security-belts/white/onboard-management-in-security.md

 - Resources are allocated to improve in security - to avoid, detect and fix security vulnerabilities.
 - Management can perform well informed decision when judging "risks vs. revenue".
 - The Product Owner has transparency on how secure the product is.

+## Assessment

+- The white belt shall create the commitment to work on the Security Belts.
+Therefore, it does not require any assessment.